microsoft/winget-cli/doc/specs/#888 - Com Api.md

     ///
     [contract(Microsoft.Management.Deployment.WindowsPackageManagerContract, 1)]
-    runtimeclass GetCompositeAppCatalogOptions
+    runtimeclass CreateCompositeAppCatalogOptions
     {
-        GetCompositeAppCatalogOptions();
+        CreateCompositeAppCatalogOptions();

-        /// Get a composite catalog to allow searching a user defined or pre defined source
+        /// Create a composite catalog to allow searching a user defined or pre defined source
         /// and a local source (Installing, Installed) together
         /// IMPLEMENTATION NOTE: Windows Package Manager currently only supports
-        /// one local source and one remote source per composite catalog.
+        /// one local source per composite catalog.
         /// DESIGN NOTE: It seems likely that in the future we will want to support
         /// letting callers use two local sources (i.e. both Installing and Installed) IVector<AppCatalog> Catalogs { get; };
-        /// The local source(s)
+        /// The local source
-        LocalAppCatalog LocalAppCatalog;
+        AppCatalog LocalAppCatalog;
         /// Sets the default search behavior if the catalog is a composite catalog.
         CompositeSearchBehavior CompositeSearchBehavior;
     }